julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 #### - Wake up at ~~6AM~~ `5.30AM` every day

 I am an early bird, that is why I set this goal.
-To be honest the goal is not. to wake up earlier but to get enough sleep.
-Sleep is one of the most important thing for me and lately I have been catching up on my sleep.
+To be honest the goal is not to wake up earlier but to get enough sleep.
+Sleep is one of the most important activites for me and lately, I have been catching up on my sleep.

-#### - Cook my own meal
+#### - Cook my own meals

-The fourth goal is to cook my own meal.
+The fourth goal is to cook my own meals.
 I think this one is the easiest for me this year.
-Since moving to an apartment with a kitchen I mostly cook my own meal now.
+Since moving to an apartment with a kitchen, I have been cooking my own meals.

 #### - Reduce social media time

 I spend most of my time on Twitter now.
-I uninstalled Instagram once in a while and I don't think I enjoy Instagram right now.
+I uninstall Instagram once in a while and I don't think I enjoy Instagram right now.
 My screen time is around 4 hours a day now.
 I am still planning to reduce my screen time and do something more productive instead.

 #### - Track my life
 I am publishing my monthly quantified report regularly.
-The hardest part is just to be discipline to track everything that I am commited to track.
+The hardest part is just to be discipline to track everything that I am committed to track.
 I am also still experimenting on how to properly store those data in Airtable.
-I feel like this a really fun personal project to do and I can really know where my time go.
+I feel like this a really fun personal project to do and I can really know where my time will go.